-When I create my list of Calgary’s best playgrounds, I always leave off any playgrounds that require you to pay admission to access them.
+- When I create my list of Calgary’s best playgrounds, I usually leave off any playgrounds that require you to pay admission to access them.
 But there are some truly fantastic playgrounds inside the perimeter of one of Calgary’s attractions.

 Telus Spark’s Brainasium Outdoor Park is arguably Calgary’s best playground.
 It features Calgary’s tallest slide, natural playground features, playground elements that also teach science lessons and more.
 They have mixed flooring giving different tactile experiences for your feet.